Have you ever stared at one of your trees and thought, “This would look so much better over there!”?

 To answer Dan’s question—it depends!
 While there’s a general time to uproot during the year, the best time is determined by your tree species.

-Plan to Transplant Pine, Oak or Maple Trees When Dormant
+Plan To Transplant Pine, Oak, Or Maple Trees When Dormant

-All year, trees depend on their roots to funnel water through their branches to feed their canopy.
+All year, trees depend on their roots to funnel water through their branches to maintain their canopy.
 If you were to dig up your tree and transplant it when it’s full of leaves, you’d cut off its steady flow of water.
 Then, the tree would suffer from transplant shock and struggle to establish in its new home.

 On the flip side, dormant trees aren’t nearly as affected by transplanting.
 Because they’ve already lost their leaves, the tree doesn’t rely on its water source as much.
-Plus, moving the plant when it’s dormant will give it time to establish roots and build up nutrients before the start of the next growing season.
+Plus, moving the plant when it’s dormant will give it time to establish roots and build up nutrients before the start of next growing season.

 While you want your tree to be dormant, you don't want to transplant trees during winter.
 You risk root damage when there's frost in the soil.
 Plus, the ground is often frozen, making the whole process much more difficult!